luna983/luna983.github.io/impact.md

 ### [29 March 2019] ["RCTs in the long run" on VoxTalks](https://voxeu.org/vox-talks/rcts-long-run)

 <iframe width="100%" height="300" src="https://embeds.audioboom.com/posts/7214409/embed/v4" style="background-color:transparent; display:block; padding: 0; max-width:700px;" frameborder="0" allowtransparency="allowtransparency" scrolling="no" title="Audioboom player" allow="autoplay"></iframe><br>
-Randomised controlled trials have revolutionised development policy.
+Randomized controlled trials have revolutionized development policy.
 But do the interventions that work in the short run have a benefit 10 or 20 years later?
-My co-author and advisor, Ted Miguel, explains how our team aim to find out.
+My co-author and advisor, Ted Miguel, explains how our team aims to find out.